 In a way, it’s a little surprising that CBD infused coffee has taken so long to make itself relevant on the market.
 Given the relatively meteoric rise of weed-based beverages and edibles, one would’ve likely thought that coffee might be one of the first things to receive a cannabis-based kick in the pants.

 In this article, we’ll talk about what CBD coffee is (don’t worry, it’s pretty self-explanatory), how CBD differs from ‘regular’ marijuana, and what some of the health benefits are to incorporating a little cannabis into your daily cup of joe so that you can enjoy the best CBD infused coffee possible.

 So one of the most common questions that we hear in regard to CBD coffee is, “what’s the difference between marijuana-infused coffee and CBD coffee?”
 Or, “is hemp infused coffee and marijuana coffee the same thing?”

 Basically, hemp and marijuana are two plants of the same cannabis species (Cannabis sativa L), with the major difference being that hemp doesn’t get you high.
-This is because it (hemp) contains lower amounts of THC.
-It’s important to understand that it still contains THC, but not at high levels as Cannabis.
+This is because it (hemp) contains lower amounts of THC (basically only trace amounts.)
+It’s important to understand that it still contains THC, but not at high levels like with the marijuana plant.

 When discussing coffee, some coffee roasts do however include both CBD and THC, and these can potentially deliver a pretty significant high.
 However, what people really seem to be interested in as of late is pure CBD coffee, which you can drink every single morning just like a regular cup of joe — it provides loads of health benefits (see below), without getting you stoned in any way.

 Less common, on the other hand, is actual “marijuana coffee” that contains both THC and CBD.
-This will cause you to get high, and is generally not too desirable for those seeking therapy or medical relief, along with being able to function with ease throughout the entirety of the day.
+This will cause you to get high and is generally not too desirable for those seeking therapy or medical relief, along with being able to function with ease throughout the entirety of the day.

 Like we mentioned, CBD is an active compound in the marijuana plant.
 Thus, it needs to be properly extracted and isolated from other compounds before it can be infused into beans during the coffee roasting process.